How Much Do Window Treatments Cost?

 Are Window Treatments Expensive?

 Window treatments can be expensive, but they don't have to be.
-Basic blinds or curtains for a small or mid-size window — including installation hardware or rods — can run as low as $20 to $30.
+Basic blinds for a small or mid-size window — including installation hardware or rods — can run as low as $10 (CAD 13), according to Thumbtack.
 Designer window treatments may cost hundreds or even thousands of dollars, especially for large specialty windows.

 What Is the Least Expensive Window Treatment?

 Inexpensive curtains are often the most affordable window treatments.
-You may be able to pick up curtains on sale at department or discount stores for as little as $5 to $12 a panel.
+You may be able to pick up budget curtains from home furnishing stores for as little as $7 to $20 (CAD 9 to CAD 26) a panel.

 Types of Window Treatments